TimMurphy/OrcaSlicerConfiguration/README.md

 To ensure version consistency and commit hygiene:

-1. In Orca Slicer, go to
+1. In Orca Slicer, navigate to
    `File → Export → Export Preset Bundle...`

-2. Export all relevant bundles:

-   - Printer config bundle
-   - Filament bundle
-   - Printer presets
-   - Filament presets
-   - Process presets
+2. Select **Printer config bundle**

+3. Select **all printers** when prompted

+4. Save to the `preset-bundles` folder

-3. Run `Prepare Exports for Git.ps1` to format and clean output for repository use.
+5. Run `Prepare Exports for Git.ps1` to format and clean output for repository use

-4. Use Git to stage and commit with clear annotations.
+6. Stage and commit changes with clear annotations

 ---